MicrosoftDocs/terminal/TerminalDocs/group-policy.md

 For older versions of Windows Server, you might need to create the PolicyDefinition folder.
 For more information, see [How to create an manage the Central Store for Group Policy Administrative Templates in Windows](/troubleshoot/windows-client/group-policy/create-and-manage-central-store)
 2. Copy the `WindowsTerminal.admx` file to the **PolicyDefinition** folder.
 (`%systemroot%\sysvol\domain\policies\PolicyDefinitions`)
 3. Copy the `WindowsTerminal.adml` file to the matching language folder in your language folder in your Policy Definition folder.
-Create the folder if it does not already exist
+Create the folder if it does not already exist.
-(Example: `%systemroot%\sysvol\domain\policies\PolicyDefinitions\EN-US`)
+(`%systemroot%\sysvol\domain\policies\PolicyDefinitions\EN-US`)
 4. If your domain has more than one domain controller, the new ADMX files will be replicated to them at the next domain replication interval

 > [!NOTE]